 To serve, cup the mould in warm hands to loosen, or dip very briefly in a bowl of hot water.
 Slip out of the mould and enjoy!

-I used my wonderful Froothie Optimum power blender which quickly made a super smooth thick liquid to pour into my moulds.
+I used my Froothie Optimum power blender which quickly made a smooth thick liquid to pour into my moulds.
 See my Affiliate links sidebar for more information.